 (b) a fine of $15 000 or more.

-10. Meaning of “lesser conviction”
+10. Term used: lesser conviction

 (1) For the purposes of this Act lesser conviction means a conviction in respect of which the sentence imposed is not a sentence referred to in section 9 or a sentence of life imprisonment.